 “I suppose it is the important thing message that comes out of this situation with the Edmonton Police Service — which you can not hide in case you’re going to sell hate,” stated Wells.

 EPS declined to comment on the fee.
-But a police spokesperson said the issue could be mentioned Wednesday at a news convention planned to talk about hate crimes.
+But a police spokesperson said the issue could be mentioned on Wednesday at a news conference planned to talk about hate crimes.

-Wells stated he doesn’t favor stifling loose and honest speech and respects variations of opinion expressed thru optimistic conversations.
+Wells stated he doesn’t favor stifling loose and honest speech and respects variations of opinion expressed through optimistic conversations.
 “But nobody should experience this level of victimization and trauma,” he introduced.

-Hate incidents do not simply goal the person; however also ship a message that tells the broader community they do not belong and “they’re no longer secure right here,” he said.
+Hate incidents do not simply target the person; however, they also send a message that tells the broader community they do not belong and “they’re no longer secure right here,” he said.